tingold/pgdog/README.md

 password = "pgdog"
 database = "pgdog"
 ```

-This configuration assumes the following:

-* You have a PostgreSQL server running on the same machine
-* It has a database called `pgdog`
-* You have created a user called `pgdog` with the password `pgdog`, and it can connect
-  to the server

 If you'd like to try this out, you can set it up like so: